-Polyarticular juvenile idiopathic arthritis is an inflammatory disease of the joints.
+Polyarticular juvenile idiopathic arthritis is an inflammatory disease of the joints that usually first appears in childhood.

 Humira is used to treat polyarticular juvenile idiopathic arthritis in patients from 2 years of age.
-You may first be given other disease-modifying medicines, such as methotrexate.
-If you do not respond well enough to these medicines, you will be given Humira.
+Your child may first be given other disease-modifying medicines, such as methotrexate.
+If these medicines do not work well enough, your child will be given Humira to treat his/her polyarticular juvenile idiopathic arthritis.